Chart Color Schemes

 Ingham Surrounds has a typical household mix, with a lower-than-average median household size

-Family households constitute 70.4% of all households, including 22.4% couples with children, 40.0% couples without children, and 7.4% single parent families.
-Non-family households comprise the remaining 29.6%, with lone person households at 27.5% and group households making up 2.1%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.3.
+Family households account for 70.4% of all households, including 22.4% couples with children, 40.0% couples without children, and 7.4% single parent families.
+Non-family households make up the remaining 29.6%, with lone person households at 27.5% and group households comprising 2.1% of the total.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.3.

 Frequently Asked Questions - Households